 The volume of air that is pulled from the crankcase by the PCV system is very important.
 This is because it takes a certain amount of airflow to remove the blowby vapors and moisture.
 But too much airflow can upset the air/fuel mixture in the engine.

-If you see a significantly higher vacuum reading, the intake manifold gasket is probably leaking and pulling vacuum on the crankcase (replace the leaky intake manifold gasket).
-If you see no vacuum, or find a buildup of pressure in the crankcase, the PCV system is plugged.
+If you see a significantly higher vacuum reading, the intake manifold gasket is probably leaking and pulling vacuum in the crankcase.
+If you see no vacuum, or find a buildup of pressure in the crankcase, the (PCV) system is plugged.
 Or it may not be pulling enough air through the crankcase to get rid of the blowby vapors.

-NOTE: If the engine has a leaky oil pan, valve cover or intake manifold gasket leak, or leaky crankshaft seals, it will not be able to develop much vacuum in the crankcase because it is pulling in outside air (which is also unfiltered and can further contaminate the oil).
+If the engine has a leaky oil pan, valve cover or intake manifold gasket leak, or leaky crankshaft seals, it will not be able to develop much vacuum in the crankcase because it is pulling in outside air (which is also unfiltered and can further contaminate the oil).

 To find a crankcase air leak, you can lightly pressurize (no more than 1 to 3 psi) the crankcase with shop air via the dipstick tube or oil filler cap or breather after blocking all the other vents.
 Do not use any more air pressure than this or you may create leaks where there were no leaks before.
 Then use a spray bottle to squirt soapy water around the gasket seams and seals.
 If you see bubbles, you have found an air leak (replace the gasket or seal as needed).

 A smoke machine also works great for finding crankcase leaks as well as vacuum leaks.
 A smoke machine generates a smoke-like vapor by heating mineral oil.
-The mist can then fed into the intake manifold to check for intake manifold vacuum leaks, or into the crankcase to check for internal engine air leaks.
+The mist is then fed into the intake manifold to check for intake manifold vacuum leaks, or into the crankcase to check for internal engine air leaks.
 Any leaks will allow the smoke to escape and you will see the smoke on the outside of the engine.

-We see varied symptoms from a bad PCV valve, depending on the way it fails.
-For instance, a PCV valve that sticks open may cause a check engine light.
-The diagnostic trouble codes or DTC will normally not mention the PCV valve.
+We see varied symptoms from a bad (PCV) valve, depending on the way it fails.
+For instance, a (PCV) valve that sticks open may cause a check engine light.
+The diagnostic trouble codes or (DTC) will normally not mention the (PCV) valve.
 Instead, the diagnostic trouble code P0171 and P0174 are common.
 These codes suggest a lean-condition in the engine.
 Other engines could set a mass-air-flow meter code or even an oxygen sensor code.